Presentation Set-Up Slides are the next step in making your lessons the best they can be. Here's what you need to know.

 We want to give our learners the best possible learning experience in EdApp.
 That means making interacting with content as simple and painless as possible.
 There are times when we need to help signpost things to our learners to help them progress through the lesson, or understand what they’re being asked to do.

-We can help by using presentational set-up slides, to call out what is going on (e.g. “On the next slide you will watch a video on X”, “On the next slide, you can explore the above image to learn more about Y”, “Imagine you’re in Scenario X …”).
-Additionally, you can use these to create a common thread throughout your lessons (e.g. “Today’s Challenge: Think of 4 things you can do to improve your customer’s opinion of the product”).
+We can do that by using presentational set-up slides, to call out what is going on (e.g. “On the next slide you will watch a video on X”, “On the next slide, you can explore the above image to learn more about Y”, “Imagine you’re in Scenario X …”).

-How to create Presentational Set-up Slide
+How to Create Presentational Set-up Slide

-The standard way to create a Presentational Set-up Slide is to create an Image Gallery slide with 1 section (although it can use several sections), and use a combination of image, title and text to introduce the next slide, or give background information to inform the question posed.
+The standard way to create a Presentational Set-up Slide is to create an Image Gallery slide with 1 section (although it can use several sections), and use a combination of image, title, and text to introduce the next slide, or give background information to inform the question posed.

 Lightbox on vs off.
 When on, UI elements are hidden, drawing learners’ attention to the content.